41K

 If you’d like to help us make more great episodes like this one, please consider becoming a Patreon supporter.
 For as little as $5 a month, you’ll receive early access to new episodes plus bonus episodes and other goodies from time to time, and our undying gratitude.

-- (11:54) The medieval view of the universe and Lewis’s fiction;
+- (13:40) The leaven of the Pharisees and Herod;

 Links mentioned in this episode: